angeldollface/dotfiles/README.markdown

  <img src="screenshots/hyprland-screenie.png"/>
 </p>

-## THE SOFTWARE
+## THE SOFTWARE :package:

 A detailed list of software used for these rices can be found in the `pkgfreeze/PKGFILE` file.
-All the software can be installed with either pacman or [PKG Freeze](https://github.com/angeldollface/pkgfreeze).
+All the software can be installed with either your system's package manager or [PKG Freeze](https://github.com/angeldollface/pkgfreeze).

 ## KEY COMBINATIONS :keyboard: